-New Partnership Brings New Possibilities for Healthy, Green Schools & Colleges
+Partnership Leads to Healthy Green Schools & Colleges Program

 For the past 30 years, Green Seal® has served as the nation’s most trusted ecolabel for products and services.
 Millions of Americans interact with a Green Seal label every day, from the cleaning procedures used in their office buildings to the low-VOC paint used on their bedroom walls.
 We have certified thousands of products, services and spaces used by families, companies, government agencies, and institutions around the country.